 What is Microneedling?

-Micro needling is a cosmetic procedure that uses a device called a derma roller, which has fine needles on the end of it, to create tiny punctures in the skin.
+Micro needling is a cosmetic procedure that uses a device called a derma pen, which has fine needles on the end of it, to create tiny punctures in the skin.
 The idea behind this treatment is that the skin will naturally try to repair the micro-injuries created by the needles, which will lead to the production of collagen and elastin, the two proteins that give the skin its structure and elasticity.